Take online hearing quiz - Voted Top 5 in US by CNET! Test your hearing today

 When you first start wearing hearing aids, you may experience a range of new emotions and observations.

-6 tips for adjusting to hearing aids
+5 tips for adjusting to your hearing aids

-Adjusting to hearing aids can seem intimidating, but it can be easy with our 6 easy tips.
+Adjusting to hearing aids can seem intimidating, but it can be easy with our 6 easy tips:

 1. Wear your hearing aids every day